GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit03/unit03-05_Assignmnet.md

 # Task for next session

 Please download the complete LIDAR data for the next session.
 The data is available on the [strato server](http://85.214.102.111/kili_data/){:target="_blank"}.
 The username and password are provided on the ILLIAS platform.
-The download is roughly is around 3GB.
+The download is roughly around 3GB.